mfoschian/ak4r/README.md

 API client passed "X-API-KEY" in the header, Rack would interpret that header as "HTTP_X_API_KEY".
 "HTTP_X_API_KEY" is the default header.
 If you want to use a different header you can specify it with this option.
+With the default configuration use "X-API-KEY" as header key in requests.

 ### :url_restriction
 This is an option that can restrict the middleware to specific URLs.